 The area surrounding Rasar State Park was the ancestral lands of the Skagit Indian Tribe.
 The tribe occupied lands along the Skagit River from Mount Vernon in the west to Newhalem in the east.
 The tribe is part of the Point Elliott Treaty of 1855, which consolidated many of the tribes in the area before moving to reservation lands that lay about 25 miles from Rasar State Park.
 The first European encounter with the Skagit Tribes was fur traders until the mid-1860s when settlers began to log the trees and use the Skagit River for transporting the cut logs to the mills.
 Today, the tribe has a casino near Sedro-Woolley which attracts a wide variety of clients from locals to people traveling by RV.

 Rasar State Park boasts 4,000 feet of shoreline along the Skagit River which offers perfect fishing conditions.
-Hiking trails in the park have you traveling through second and old growth forests with huge trees that are more than 400 years old.
+The hiking trails in the park have you traveling through second and old-growth forests with huge trees that are more than 400 years old.
 Other activities within the gorgeous environment are interpretive programs for visitors, bicycling along the Cape Horn Road, and plenty of unique wildlife to view.

-The weather in Rasar State Park varies from season to season with temperatures in the summertime ranging from the mid-60s and 70s along with two to three inches of rain between May through September.
-Winter time brings temperatures in the 40s accompanied by rain and snow which averages from five to 12 inches per month.
+The weather in Rasar State Park varies from season to season with temperatures in the summertime ranging from the mid-60s and 70s along with two to three inches of rain between May and September.
+Wintertime brings temperatures in the 40s accompanied by rain and snow, which averages from five to 12 inches per month.